 The Church promotes regular public worship open to all.
-The PCC is committed to enabling as many people as possible to grow in their faith through spiritually teaching and fulfilling worship at our Church and so to become part of the All Saints parish community.
-During the Pandemic we started to live-stream our services and this continues, alongside our YouTube channel and our Website postings, to needs of congregation meet the members who cannot attend in person.
+The PCC is committed to enabling as many people as possible to grow in their faith through teaching and spiritually fulfilling worship at our Church and so to become part of the All Saints parish community.
+During the Pandemic we started to live-stream our services and this continues, alongside our YouTube channel and our Website postings, to meet the needs of congregation members who cannot attend in person.